Northern Kentucky Scholar House

-Northern Kentucky Scholar House, a partnership with Neighborhood Foundations, is located at the corner of Sixth Street & Patterson Street in Newport, KY.
-The site houses 42-two bedroom and six-three bedroom apartments and a high quality child development center, Early Scholars Child Development Center on the same campus.
+Northern Kentucky Scholar House, a partnership between Brighton Center and Neighborhood Foundations, is located at the corner of Sixth Street & Patterson Street in Newport, KY.
+The site houses 42 two-bedroom and 6 three-bedroom apartments and a high-quality child development center, Early Scholars Child Development Center, on the same campus.

 While single parents are enrolled in Northern Kentucky Scholar House and attending school, supports are offered in:

 - Housing, where Section 8 subsidy will keep housing costs low for 48 apartments

 - Educational and economic support programs, where parents are connected with other existing economic supports, such as child care assistance, food stamps, work-study programs, financial aid, and provided life skills consisting of on-site workshops and activities that support parents in their roles as students, parents, heads of household, and future employees

 - On-site Child Care, where children from 6 weeks to school age receive care in an enriching environment (licensed and 5-STAR rated Center) while the parent is in school

 Vision: Northern Kentucky Scholar House provides the support necessary for single parents to earn post-secondary education and achieve gainful employment leading to long-term self-sufficiency, and at the same time, their children receive quality child care to help them succeed in school and in life.